-In the center of the back wall, visitors will see themselves reflected in a convex security mirror that merges these views together.
-This allows the viewer to reflect on how they affect the space and nature depicted in the artwork.
+In the center of the back wall, visitors would see themselves reflected in a convex security mirror that merges these views together.
+This allowed the viewer to reflect on how they affect the space and nature depicted in the artwork.

 “The mirror brings in a sense of familiarity to viewers to provide comfort in a space of artwork, and to bring new meaning to space and the environment,” Hinds said.

 Framing the mirror are two small-scale urban aerial views of a cityscape.
 She made the pieces small, like the cloud formations, so the viewer would have to move closer to view all the layers and shadows and explore the small spaces.

 “My artwork deals with nature, communication, and color theory,” she said.
 “I believe we are all missing some of the simplicity in our world due to our fast-paced realities.
 I create my layered prints to encourage the viewers to stop and search through the image; explore, discover, and spend time with nature I am depicting.”